-Building a balanced literacy block for Kindergarten was always one of the most challenging parts of creating my daily schedule.
-There was SO much I wanted to fit in!
-Now I teach Kindergarten intervention groups at a school that has half-day Kindergarten.
-Creating a schedule for full day Kindergarten was a piece of cake compared to cramming everything into 2.5 hours for half-day Kinder!
+Building a literacy block for Kindergarten was always one of the most challenging parts of creating my daily schedule.
+There was SO much I wanted to fit in – and that was especially true when I co-taught in a half-day Kindergarten classroom!

-Whether you teach full day or half day Kindergarten, creating a schedule with a balanced literacy block can be tricky.
+Whether you teach full day or half day Kindergarten, creating a literacy block schedule can be tricky.
 Keep reading to see the components of my Kindergarten literacy block, how long we spent on each component, and some sample schedules for full-day and half-day Kindergarten.

-There are many different ways you can structure a Kindergarten literacy block, but if you follow a balanced literacy approach, you will want to include the following components:
+There are many different ways you can structure a Kindergarten literacy block, but you may want to include the following components:

-- Guided Reading / Small Group Literacy Work / Literacy Centers
+- Guided Reading / Small Group Literacy Work with Phonics / Literacy Centers

 - Independent Reading